-Switch on the machine by rotating the main isolator and pressing the on/off button ensuring the emergency stop switch is unlatched.
+Switch on the machine by rotating the main isolator and pressing the on/off button ensuring the access door is closed and the emergency stop switch is unlatched.

 Correct phase connection is determined by checking that the cooling air flowing through the power unit is from the front panel to the rear of machine.
-Also, the water return flow, with a torch connected, can be seen as a jet of water inside the water tank through the filler opening once the filler cap is removed.
-If the fan rotation not correct, change two of the three phase connections at the power supply and check again.
+Also, the water return flow, with a torch connected, can be seen as a jet of water across the filler opening once the filler cap is removed.
+If these conditions are not correct, change two of the three phase connections at the power supply and check again.